konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials.rst

 5. :doc:`Build a Context-Aware File Splitting Model <tutorials/build-context-aware-file-splitting-model/index>`

-Learn how to build a lightweight model for splitting a multi-document stream of Pages.
+Learn how to build a lightweight model for splitting a multi-Document stream of Pages.
 This tutorial is a step-by-step guide about the existing class of Konfuzio SDK.

 6. :doc:`Train and use a Context-Aware File Splitting Model <tutorials/context-aware-file-splitting-model/index>`